six-group/six-webcomponents/docs/components/six-paginator.md

 The paginator emits the following events:

 *   `six-paginator-page-changed` – Fired when the page changes.
 This can be either when the user click on a number directly, or by using one of the available arrows.
 *   `six-paginator-results-per-page-changed` – Fired when the user changes their selection for the number of items to show at once.

-Open up the console and see the messages.
+To see the events, open up the console try it yourself.

 <docs-demo-six-paginator-8></docs-demo-six-paginator-8>